Kadeem-Nibbs/Tinder/AuthPhotos/README.md

 This should cause the 'Network' section to show a 'name' beginning with 'confirm?dpr=2' as seen in the photo below.
 Click on this and also click on the 'Response' tab.
 This should look similar to how it does in the picture below.
 If you Command + F for 'access_token', it should lead you to a portion of the response that reads 'access_token=EJOFIJ...OAIEJI&expires'.
 Copy and paste everything from access_token= to the &.
 This is the facebook_token that you should place in your config file.
 This particular token will only last about an hour or two so just keep that in mind.

 <img src='https://github.com/fbessez/Tinder/blob/master/AuthPhotos/auth2.png' alt='Auth2' style="width:128px;height:128px;">

+### How to get facebook_id
+This one is much simpler.
+Visit <a href='http://findmyfbid.com/'> this </a> website and it should be pretty simple.
+Simply paste in the url to your Facebook timeline and it should return your correct facebook_id.
+Copy and Paste this value into your config file.